in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service.md

 - Your favorite IDE.
 We use Eclipse.
 - JDK 1.8+

+## Complete Maven Project With Code Examples
+> Our Github repository has all the code examples - [https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files](https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files){:target="_blank"}

+- Rest Services with Unit and Integration Tests
+    - Website-springbootrestservices-simplerestserviceswithunitandintegrationtests.zip

 ## What is REST?

 REST stands for REpresentational State Transfer.
 REST specifies a set of architectural constraints.
 Any service which satisfies these constraints is called RESTful Service.